csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 implied by the definition.
 It is wrong to write f(n) O(g(n)), which does not make sense.

-2.2.
-Model
+# Model

 In order to analyze algorithms in a formal framework, we need a model of computation.
 Our model is basically a normal computer, in which instructions are executed sequentially.
 Our model has the standard repertoire of simple instructions, such as addition, multiplication, comparison, and assignment, but, unlike real computers, it takes exactly one time unit to do anything (simple).
 To be reasonable, we will assume that, like a modern computer, our model has fixed size (say 32-bit) integers and that there are no fancy operations, such as matrix inversion or sorting, that clearly cannot be done in one time unit.
 We also assume infinite memory.

 This model clearly has some weaknesses.
 Obviously, in real life, not all operations take exactly the same time.
 In particular, in our model one disk read counts the same as an addition, even though the addition is typically several orders of magnitude faster.
 Also, by assuming infinite memory, we never worry about page faulting, which can be a real problem, especially for efficient algorithms.
 This can be a major problem in many applications.

-2.3.
+# 2.3.
 What to Analyze

 The most important resource to analyze is generally the running time.
 Several factors affect the running time of a program.
 Some, such as the compiler and computer used, are obviously beyond the scope of any theoretical model, so, although they are important, we cannot deal with them here.
 The other main factors are the algorithm used and the input to the algorithm.

 Typically, the size of the input is the main consideration.
-We define two functions, Tavg(n) and Tworst(n), as the average and worst-case running time,

-respectively, used by an algorithm on input of size n.
-Clearly, Tavg(n)

-Tworst(n).
-If there is more than one input, these functions may have more than
+We define two functions, Tavg(n) and Tworst(n), as the average and worst-case running time,respectively, used by an algorithm on input of size n.
+Clearly, Tavg(n) Tworst(n).
+If there is more than one input, these functions may have more than one argument.

-one argument.

 We remark that generally the quantity required is the worst-case time, unless otherwise specified.
-One reason for this is that it provides a bound for all

-页码，5/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

-input, including particularly bad input, that an average-case analysis does not provide.
+One reason for this is that it provides a bound for all input, including particularly bad input, that an average-case analysis does not provide.
 The other reason is that average-case bounds are usually much more difficult to compute.
 In some instances, the definition of "average" can affect the result.
 (For instance, what is average input for the following problem?)

 As an example, in the next section, we shall consider the following problem:

-MAXIMUM SUBSEQUENCE SUM PROBLEM:
+**MAXIMUM SUBSEQUENCE SUM PROBLEM:**

-Given (possibly negative) integers a1, a2, . . . , an, find the maximum value of
+Given (possibly negative) integers a1, a2, . . . , an, find the maximum value of.

-.
 (For convenience, the maximum subsequence sum is 0 if all the integers are negative.)

 Example: